daniel0318/api_exercise/README.md

 1. Add two API comply with the requirement:
    - Register with username/password
    - Login with username/password
+   - Note Login API will provide `JWT token` when login succeed

 2. Framework using:
    - Web: Django